Back to blog

 This method can’t identify an individual and can’t be used to pinpoint a single session.
 There are many pieces of data this approach doesn’t track, such as time spent on page, bounce rate, user flows, funnels or channel attribution.

-It’s the strictest way to collect anonymous data, and removes the risk of breaching privacy laws.
+It’s the strictest way to collect anonymous data that removes the risk of breaching privacy laws.
 Despite the lack of visitor and session data, this method is still useful in many business use cases.

 Here is a summary of these anonymous data tracking methods: